Tennis Courts - Resurfaced tennis courts

-During football season, the Booster Club meets each week at 6:30pm in the school cafeteria.
+The Booster Club meets each usually once a month at 6:30pm in the school cafeteria.
+Click here for meeting schedule.
 Each meeting includes; a Secretary's Report to track activities both past, present and future; a Treasurer's Report detailing the Club's current financial standing; and comments from our Athletic Director.
 Also, because of football season being a highly organized event requiring many moving parts, there is much discussion on the staffing, stocking, and other logistics for home football games.
 Those in attendance can get a real "feel" as to what goes on behind the scenes in many of our sports as well as advance information on all upcoming events for both the Boosters and the Athletic Department as a whole.
 The meetings generally conclude in one hour.
-During basketball and baseball seasons the booster club generally meets at the concession stand of the first Tuesday night home game.

 6. How do I become a member of the Big Red Booster Club?
 Can I join now, even though the membership drive is over?